Skip to main content

 Reality check: Do not call a regular senior center if someone is in immediate danger.
 Call 911 first.
 If the danger is not immediate, write down dates, names, places, and what happened before you report.

-What it helps with: AAAs may not run every bill program, but they can often point older adults to the right place.
-In Utah, energy help may come through HEAT, rent help may come through local housing partners, and property tax relief is handled through tax and county offices.
+What it helps with: AAAs may not run every bill program, but they can often point older adults to the right office.
+In Utah, energy help may come through HEAT, rent help may come through housing partners, and property tax relief is handled through tax and county offices.

 Who may qualify: Rules vary.
 Utility help looks at income, household size, and funding.
 Housing help may use income limits and waitlists.
 Property tax relief for homeowners and renters has age, income, residency, and filing rules.

-Where to apply: Use Utah HEAT for energy help, the state property tax relief page for tax relief, and the homeowner credit page for the homeowner filing path.
+Where to apply: Use Utah HEAT for energy help.
+Use tax relief and the homeowner credit page for property tax paths.
 For housing next steps, see our Utah housing help guide.

 What to gather before you call

 You do not need every document for a first phone call.
-Still, having basic details ready can save time and reduce repeat calls.
+Still, basic details can save time and reduce repeat calls.

 • Full name, date of birth, county, ZIP code, and best phone number.